Xiaolu1263/Xiaolu1263.github.io/_pages/projects.md

 ## mmWave Systems
 <b> 4. mmWave-Based Vital Signs Monitoring </b> [see more](https://xiaolu1263.github.io/publications/4mmWave-Based-Vital-Sign)
-  * We designed and developed a Millimeter Wave (mmWave) based Vital Sign Monitoring System which can accurately estimate the breathing rate, heart rate and heart rate viability for multiple objects.
-Part of the system has been invited to demo for [Qualcomm](https://www.qualcomm.com/) and tt is being commercialized by Origin Wireless AI Inc. for Non-contact Vital Sign Monitoring.
+  * We designed and developed a Millimeter Wave (mmWave) based Vital Sign Monitoring System which can accurately estimate the breathing rate, heart rate and heart rate viability (HRV) for multiple objects.
+Part of the system has been invited to demo for [Qualcomm](https://www.qualcomm.com/) and it is being commercialized...

 <b> 5.
 5G Massive MIMO for Localization and Tracking </b> [see more](https://xiaolu1263.github.io/publications/5MassiveMIMOLocalization)
   * To tackle the unavoidable multipath distortions in our daily life, we developed and implemented a massive MIMO based localization and tracking system on the base of [Time Reversal techniques](http://video.cmsworldwide.com/SP17/SP17_RayLiu_Keynote_1080p.mp4).
 Mainly, we treat all the LoS and NLoS signal componetns as a whole by exploring the statistical property of the electromagnetic (EM) waves and thus improve the scalability in different environments.